ArtiPedia/blog-v3/_posts/2017-02-25-jekyll-instant-search.md

 <div class="warning">
     <h3>Warning</h3>
     <p>
-       I don't recommend using this on default layout (which is using on every page) because it may result in slower page load.
+       I don't recommend using this on default layout (which is used on every page) because it may result in slower page load.
 Use a separate search page instead.
     </p>
 </div>

 Now your search is ready!
 Try to type something in the input field and see if it fetches any result.

+### Customizations

 The default Jekyll search result will be in this format,